darus66d/darus66d/README.md

 Skills: Flutter/Dart

 - 🔭 I’m currently working on this page.
-- 🌱 I’m currently learning F;utter
+- 🌱 I’m currently learning Flutter
 - 👯 I’m looking to collaborate on github
 - 💬 Ask me about Flutter Development
 - 📫 How to reach me: https://www.linkedin.com/in/darus66d/